HenokB/Algorithms-in-Amharic/README.md

 ## License

 All code contributions are under the MIT License.
-Copyright (c) 2022 Henok Biadglign Ademtew
+Copyright (c) 2022 Henok Ademtew

 ## Setting up a local instance